ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Background and Problem Setting

 \subsection{Threat Model: Corrupted Documents in Retrieval}

 We consider a targeted attack on RAG-based search systems like Google’s AI Overview or ChatGPT Search.
 We focus on attacks that can corrupt some of the documents retrieved by the RAG-based search system.
 Attacks that directly target the operational infrastructure of the system provider (e.g., exploiting software vulnerabilities in Google or Microsoft machines) are out of scope.
-Motivated by extensive work in information retrieval that enables effective prioritization of authoritative and credible sources~\cite{joachims2005accurately, ankalkoti2017survey, shahzad2020trend, nestaas2024adversarialSEO} and withstands SEO attacks, our threat model captures the relative difficulty for the adversary to poison higher-ranked documents compared to lower-ranked ones.
+Motivated by extensive work in information retrieval that enables effective prioritization of authoritative and credible sources~\cite{joachims2005accurately, ankalkoti2017survey, shahzad2020trend, nestaas2024adversarialSEO} and withstands SEO attacks, our threat model captures the relative difficulty for the adversary to poison higher-ranked documents compared to lower-ranked ones. \PostSubmission{this highest-ranked isn't addressed elegantly} \basi{rewrote the first paragraph in \autoref{sec:reliability-info} to state and define the terms more clearly upfront. -- 2025-09--15}

-\paragraph{Adversary Goal.} We focus on attacks where the adversary's objective is to induce a specific output in the LLM, such as inclusion of their own product in the AI overview.
+\textbf{Adversary Goal.} We focus on attacks where the adversary's objective is to induce a specific output in the LLM, such as inclusion of their own product in the AI overview.
 We assume that the attacker is able to inject $k'$ documents into the $k$ documents returned by the retriever in response to a query, but injecting documents into the higher-ranked or higher-weighted positions is more difficult than doing so for the lower-ranked or lower-weighted ones.
 Formally, the attacker selects a subset $S \subseteq \{1, \ldots, k\}$ of size $k'$, replacing those documents with arbitrary content, while the remaining documents are left unchanged.
-We assume bounded corruption, i.e. $k' \ll k$, otherwise a robust and accurate defense is fundamentally impossible.
+We assume bounded corruption, i.e. $k' \ll k$, otherwise a robust and accurate defense is fundamentally impossible. \PostSubmission{Add somewhere one sentence about why this models defense in depth}\basi{added new sentence below under ``Defense goal''}

 For our empirical evaluations in Section~\ref{sec:eval}, we specifically consider two corruption strategies commonly studied in prior work: (i) \emph{Corpus poisoning}~\cite{zou2024poisonedragknowledgecorruptionattacks}, which inserts false or misleading factual statements, and (ii) \emph{Prompt injection}~\cite{Greshake2023PIA}, which embeds jailbreak or control prompts to steer generation of the LLM.